30Aug 2011

 Al Tawila is another such town that is located on the peripheries of a mountain.
 Situated on the edges of nearly depleted oil fields, its future remains uncertain.
 However, this gem of a town would garner any architectural enthusiasts’ attention.

 Finally, the capital Sana’a is another destination worthy of exploration.
 The history and culture within this Yemeni city are enough to keep any prospective tourist busy.
-The propensity for multi-storied buildings with intricate detailing has made the streets of Sana’a a dense labyrinth yet exciting to explore.
+The propensity for multi-storied buildings with intricate masonry detailing has made the streets of Sana’a a dense labyrinth yet exciting to explore.
 The mild climate ensures that this city remains a year round destination.

 While this portion of the Arabian Peninsula has experienced its fair share of negative exposure, its architecture, rich history, and culture are deserving of exploration.